 Where can I learn more?

-My day-long foundation courses on the basics of KM run in London in January, May and September each year, my afternoon workshops on KM metrics run in February, June and October and I run one afternoon workshop on KM Strategy each year in July.
+My day-long foundation courses on the basics of KM run in London in January, May and September each year, my afternoon workshops on KM metrics run in February, June and October and I run one afternoon workshop on KM Strategy each year.